samuel40791765/aws-lc/tests/ci/android/README.md

 # Android CI for AWS-LC
 AWS-LC wants to ensure that our tests and build work correctly on Android.
 Insipred from the CRT Team's [`AWSCRTAndroidTestRunner`](https://github.com/awslabs/aws-c-common/tree/main/AWSCRTAndroidTestRunner), this mini Android test harness is intended to be used within our Android CI with AWS Device Farm.
 The tests will include `crypto_test`, `urandom_test`, `decrepit_test` and `ssl_test`, referenced from regular test dimensions.
 This app can be tested with the docker image at `tests/ci/docker_images/linux-x86/ubuntu-20.04_android`.

+Our android CI cross-compiles AWS-LC using AWSLCAndroidTestRunner and the NDK toolchains in Codebuild.
+The current cross-compilation types are `x86_64`,`armeabi-v7a`, `arm64-v8a` for non-FIPS and `arm64-v8a` for FIPS.
+After cross-compilation is complete, we kick off real time device testing in AWS Device Farm from Codebuild using `tests/ci/kickoff_devicefarm_job.sh`, `boto3`, and the apk artifacts created.

 ## Setup
 The commands below help build the app within our Android CI's docker image.
 The docker image is only made to support cross-compiling AWS-LC with Android toolchains, building the `AWSLCAndroidTestRunner` apks, and uploading and kicking off the tests in AWS Device Farm.
 Running and testing on connected Android devices or emulators via `./gradlew cC` isn't configured within the docker image.
 1. Assuming all the commands are being run from this folder: `cd tests/ci/android`